 Privacy and Deep Attestation (informative)

 One of the big challenges of deep attestation is privacy; not just the protection of personal data, but the prevention of accidental leakage of information to unauthorized parties in enterprise contexts as well.
-Whenever multiple Platforms are in use for distinct purposes, there is the possibility that the system owner may not wish all of those purposes to be visible to all communications partners.
-For example, if one is a low-security sandbox for running untrusted programs, providing information about which banking software is in use in a higher-security is often undesirable, as it could open the user up to phishing or hacking attacks.
-Similarly, in an enterprise Bring Your Own Device context, identifying the enterprise could let an attacker find employees of a particular enterprise to target.
+Whenever multiple vPlatforms are in use for distinct purposes, there is the possibility that the system owner may not wish all of those purposes to be visible to all communications partners.
+For example, if one vPlatform is a low-security sandbox for running untrusted programs, providing information about which banking software is in use in a higher-security vPlatform is often undesirable, as it could open the user up to phishing or hacking attacks.
+Similarly, in an enterprise Bring Your Own Device context, identifying the enterprise vPlatform could let an attacker find employees of a particular enterprise to target.

-This kind of cross-information leakage is even more critical when dealing with platforms that have multiple users; not only cloud servers, which we don’t address in this specification, but low-level servers that may provide services to several people at once.
-In this case, we may wish to prevent not only external communications partners but on the server itself from retrieving information about other running .
+This kind of cross-vPlatform information leakage is even more critical when dealing with platforms that have multiple users; not only cloud servers, which we don’t address in this specification, but low-level servers that may provide services to several people at once.
+In this case, we may wish to prevent not only external communications partners but VPlatforms on the server itself from retrieving information about other running VPlatforms.

-On the flip side, however, we sometimes need to provide information about other and the underlying platform.
-If the system has helper providing services such as networking to all , then each has a good reason to want to verify or prove the proper operating of the networking .
-And the existence of side-channel information leakage attacks between VMs in cloud servers means that in high-security scenarios, we may want highly trusted or appraisers to be able to verify all software running on the machine regardless of which it operates in.
+On the flip side, however, we sometimes need to provide information about other VPlatforms and the underlying platform.
+If the system has helper VPlatforms providing services such as networking to all VPlatforms, then each vPlatform has a good reason to want to verify or prove the proper operating of the networking vPlatform.
+And the existence of side-channel information leakage attacks between VMs in cloud servers means that in high-security scenarios, we may want highly trusted VPlatforms or appraisers to be able to verify all software running on the machine regardless of which vPlatform it operates in.

 Deep attestation protocols are always going to be balancing between providing useful information and protecting privacy.
 Even the simplest of deep attestation protocols, associating a pTPM’s state with a vTPM, provides information about which software the physical platform is running, and the physical platform’s identity.
 This is why in many use cases, deep attestation protocols will want to have privacy-protection capabilities built in.
 For example, a deep attestation protocol could require the appraiser to prove their identity before the protocol is executed; the local software would then evaluate that identity against a list of approved parties before proceeding.
 A more complex protocol could perform an active negotiation, in which an appraiser requests specific information about the system, and the system decides whether the appraiser should have access to some, all, or none of that information before responding.